NREL-Sienna/PowerSystems.jl/docs/src/index.md

 `PowerSystems.jl` is an active project under development, and we welcome your feedback, suggestions, and bug reports.

+**Note**: `PowerSystems.jl` uses [`InfrastructureSystems.jl`](https://github.com/NREL-SIIP/InfrastructureSystems.jl)
+as a utility library.
+Several methods are re-exported from `InfrastructureSystems.jl`.
+For most users there is no need to import `InfrastructureSystems.jl`.

 ## Installation

 The latest stable release of PowerSystems can be installed using the Julia package manager with